 Some jobs are inherently more dangerous than others—construction being one of them.
-It’s not uncommon for injuries to happen to those who help construct the buildings, roads, and infrastructures in Chicago and throughout the rest of Illinois.
+It’s not uncommon for injuries to happen to those who help construct the buildings, roads, and infrastructures in Chicago and throughout Illinois.
 When a worker is injured because of someone else’s negligence, a Chicago construction accident lawyer from Thomas Law Offices can help them recover compensation for their losses.

 As a construction worker, you may be aware of your right to workers’ compensation benefits in the event you are injured at work.
 If those benefits are not sufficient, however, or you believe the at-fault party should be held responsible for the harm they caused you, you have the right to file a personal injury claim.

-At Thomas Law Offices we believe that injured construction workers have the right to the compensation they need to make a full recovery and reestablish order in their everyday lives.
+At Thomas Law Offices, we believe that injured construction workers have the right to the compensation they need to make a full recovery and reestablish order in their everyday lives.
 We understand how challenging filing a claim can be while you’re focusing on recovering physically, which is why our Chicago attorneys are prepared to provide you with the legal representation you need to file a successful claim.

-Construction Accidents and Personal Injury Claims in Chicago
+Construction Site Accidents in Chicago